Basic facts about muscles

 There are lots of activities you can do for your muscles.
 Walking, jogging, lifting weights, playing tennis, climbing stairs, jumping, and dancing are all good ways to exercise your muscles.
 Swimming and biking will also give your muscles a good workout.
 It’s important to get different kinds of activities to work all your muscles.
 And any activity that makes you breathe harder and faster will help exercise that important heart muscle as well!

 Get 60 minutes of physical activity every day.
-It doesn’t have to be all at once, but it does need to be in at least 10-minute increments to count toward your 60 minutes of physical activity per day.
+It doesn’t have to be all at once.

 Eat a healthy diet